denormans/fed-ach-list/README.md

 Configuration can be updated by setting environment variables

 ### NODE_ENV
+The environment setting that changes behavior of logging and error messages.

-development: This is a development or testing environment (default)
+- development: This is a development or testing environment (default)
-production: This is a production environment
+- production: This is a production environment

 ### API_USERNAME
 Username for the API

 ### API_KEY
 Key for the API

+### API_AUTH_ALGORITHM
+Algorithm for the API authentication.

+- basic: This is a shared key using HTTP Basic Auth (default)
+- digest: This is a digest using HTTP Digest Auth.
+Note: Digest realm is "api".
+Also, be sure to set a non-empty nonce value.

 ### TEST_ACH_FILE
 A test ACH file to use when updating the ACH list.
 If not set, the downloader will pull from the Federal Reserve.